From Manhattan to Manchester (Vermont), With Love

 (and pricey)

-with just about everything in Manchester Village, and everything mentioned in
+just about everything in Manchester Village, and everything mentioned in this

-this article, it is located on Route 7A.
-Do note that most inn’s run off-season
+article, it is located on Route 7A.
+Do note that most inn’s run off-season specials

 What to See in Manchester, VT

-is Vermont’s largest outdoor fun park.
-It features America’s longest alpine
+Vermont’s largest outdoor fun park.
+It features America’s longest alpine slide,

-slide, picturesque miniature golf, an outdoor water slide and of course hiking,
+picturesque miniature golf, an outdoor water slide and of course hiking, all with

 Somewhere between Bromley and your shopping, head to the